How to Access Emergency Food Assistance During COVID-19 Mitigation

 Where can I find a food bank or food pantry near me?

 Contact the following Feeding Pennsylvania and Hunger-Free Pennsylvania member food banks to find out about food assistance services being offered in your county.
+You can find a food pantry near you using the Department of Human Services' map.

 Alliance for Nonprofit Resources Inc. (serving Butler County)